minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 St. Paul, MN 55106.

 Meanwhile, third-party resources also offer free access to basic arrest information.
 However, searchers may need to pay a fee for a detailed record or report.
-Fees also vary with information service providers.
-Using these websites typically involves entering the allowed search parameters in the appropriate fields, usually the first and last name of a record's subject and their date of birth.
+Note that the fees may vary based on the service providers.
+While these free resources are convenient, there is no guarantee that the sites offer accurate or updated arrest information.

 disclaimer